orichardson/orichardson.github.io/_main_pages/about.md

 <!-- ;**
  now I do applied math and theoretical machine learning.** -->

-Even before that, I [made video games](https://gitlab.com/zaytuna).
+Even before that, I [made video games](https://gitlab.com/zaytuna) in my free time.
 <!-- I also play many sports and improvise on the piano! -->
 I also improvise on the piano!